 Here are some shots from my adventure.
 To see what my grandpa is up to, check out my project Sweets to the Sweet.

 On my recent visit back east, I caught up with a lot of relatives I haven't seen in years.
-It's a true pleasure to see what amazing young women my cousins have become.
+It's incredible to see what amazing young women my cousins have become.
 They shared with us some of their passions and we played in their photo studio.
 We ate raspberry turfles and Caroline discovered her alter ego in a wig.

 I'm about a year behind on my personal archives and almost 2 years behind on adding new projects to my website.
 I don't carry my camera around as much as I used to, but when I do, the photos get organized and then forgotten.
 I think having a space here for these personal visual notes will keep me shooting.
 So, please forgive and/or enjoy this heavy dump of catch up.

 A year ago, my sister met me in Kauai for a Thanksgiving vacation.
-It was a tumultuous time in my life- I was leaving a relationship, leaving a home, and the country was going through a political shit storm.
+It was a tumultuous time in my life- I was leaving a relationship, moving into a new home, and the country had just elected a monster.
 With the backdrop of paradise, I had a lot of alone time to explore how these changes were changing within me.
-Naturally, I brought my camera to document some of the feels.
+I brought my camera out to document some of the feels.

 Kauai is a stunning place and we left feeling so grateful for all the beauty we experienced.
 But we also felt guilty.
 Guilty for enjoying the fruits of colonization, guilty for our privilege.
 This trip kinda kicked off a year of heavy self reflection.